ethancoote/LandingPage/README.md

 # LandingPage

-This is a quick landing page demo.
+This is a quick, chess themed landing page demo.
 Created using Bootstrap, and hosted with Github Pages.